Julux/EasyCatalog/README.md

 - Snippets are essentials functions of calculated field in EasyCatalog Panel.

-- Comments are supported with //comment or /\*comment\*/ but not using in calculted field.
+- Comments are supported
+//comment or /\*comment\*/
+but not using in calculated field.
 It's just easy to use, write and support Easycatalog calculated field.